Deeptig9138/DSA-in-CPP/Basics/Patterns/Triangle Pattern/README.md

 ## Program Logic Explanation

 ### 1. Solid Right-Angled Triangle
-- We use **nested loops:** an outer loop to control the number of rows and an inner loop to control the number of stars printed in each row.
+- We use **nested loops**: an outer loop to control the number of rows and an inner loop to control the number of stars printed in each row.
 - The **outer loop** runs from 1 to n, where n is the total number of rows in the triangle.
 - The **inner loop** runs from 1 to the current value of the outer loop variable, printing * for each iteration.
 This creates an incrementing pattern for each row.